todda00/meteor-collection-revisions/README.md

-collectionName | String | This is the string name of your collection, ("Foo") documentId | String | the _id of the document you want to restore revision | revisionId or Object | Simplest form is to provide the revisionId stored within the revision, if you want to use specific data to restore, you can provide the revision object, overriding any fields you want to update the document to.
+collectionName | String | This is the string name of your collection, ("Foo") documentId | String | the _id of the document you want to restore revision | revisionId or Object | Simplest form is to provide the revisionId stored within the revision, if you want to use specific data to restore, you can provide the revision object, overriding any fields you want to update the document to. callback | Function | Callback function that is executed when the update is completed.

 Showing a list of Revisions
 ------------------------